Blueprint Travelers - Travel Site

 Australia is slightly larger than the contiguous United States and contains unique natural wonders throughout the sparsely populated country.
 The best way to experience these beautiful areas is in your own vehicle so you can stop and get out as much as you want between towns or cities.
 We were a little worried to drive on the opposite side of the road but were encouraged to rent a car while in Melbourne because driving the Great Ocean Road is the best way to appreciate the route.
 We learned that the Great Ocean Road was constructed after WWI to create work for returned servicemen and the first sections were built in 1936.
 In 1972 it was renamed as the Great Ocean Road and today is regarded as one of the finest ocean road’s in the world.
 We decided to spend 1 night in Port Campbell and complete the 241 kilometer (150 mile) drive over 2 days.

-A narrow and long rock formation in the ocean as seen while driving the Great Ocean Road
+A narrow and long rock formation in the ocean - Great Ocean Road Itinerary

 The Razorback, one of the different rock formations that is along the Great Ocean Road